planeswalker1/staircase/README.md

 **Function Description**

-Complete the staircase function in the editor below.
-It should print a staircase as described above.
+Create a function that should print a staircase as described above.

 staircase has the following parameter(s):